apache/www-site/content/foundation/marks/events.md

 ### Policy Version  {#version}

-This is version 1.7 of this Apache policy document, published in February 2024.
+This is version 1.8 of this Apache policy document, published in May 2026.

 Material changes will be marked with a new version number.